 I also wanted to start re-building trust and advocacy within my 2500sqm appliance store.

-Sure, I was interested in increasing our sales – what kind of retailer isn’t, but I wanted to give our customers knowledge and insights that would genuinely help them.
+Sure, I was interested in increasing our sales – what kind of retailer isn’t?
+However, I also genuinely wanted to help them too.

-I wanted to show my customers that I cared about them and actually deserved to have their repeated business more than my competitors.
+More importantly, I wanted to show customers that I deserved to have their repeated business more than my competitors.

-Sure, we had great staff, merch planning teams, blogs and in-store promotions but it just wasn’t a special or personal experience for customers.
+Sure, we had a great team of professionals, but it just wasn’t a special or personal experience for our in-store customers.

-So, I set out to change that first in my store, then others as moved out of experimentation mode and into helping other retailers with the same exact problems.
+So, I set out to change that first in my store.
+Then, years later for others, as moved out of experimentation mode and into helping other retailers.

-For those visual folks – like me, I created this “5 Steps to Create More In-Store Experience”, infographic to represent the 5 key strategies I discovered along my retailing journey.
+For visual folks – like me, I created this “5 Steps to Create More In-Store Experience”, infographic.

 Wishing you ALL the experience your store and staff can handle!